Mark Littlewood: Career

 In October 2017, Littlewood was listed as the 45th most influential person on the British right by the broadcaster and former Conservative Party candidate Iain Dale, up one place on his position in Dale's 2016 ranking of right-wing figures.
 He rose to 38th in the 2018 list.

-In 2018, Littlewood was recorded telling an undercover reporter that the Institute of Economic Affairs is in the 'Brexit-influencing game', offering potential US donors access to government ministers and civil servant as it raises cash for research to support the free-trade deals demanded by hardline Brexiteers.
+In 2018, Littlewood was recorded telling an undercover reporter that the Institute of Economic Affairs is in the 'Brexit-influencing game', offering potential US donors access to government ministers and civil servants, as it raises cash for research to support the free-trade deals demanded by hardline Brexiteers.
 Littlewood has been further cited by The Guardian to say that he has "absolutely no problem with people who have business interests, us facilitating those" An investigation by Unearthed has come to find out that the IEA has been working with US donors to capitalise on the opportunity presented by Brexit to alter the rules and regulations that determine how products in the UK are being consumed.

+In 2019, the IEA received a formal warning from the Charity Commission for England and Wales for political campaigning unrelated to its published purpose of furthering education, after it campaigned based on its hard Brexit proposal report.
+The IEA was required to have its reports agreed by trustees before publication.

+Littlewood was reported to have been considered for a peerage in Liz Truss's Resignation Honours, but was not included on the list published in December 2023.

+Littlewood announced that he was stepping down from his position as Director General of the IEA in August 2023.

+As of February 2024, Littlewood was the director of Popular Conservatism, a faction within the Conservative Party.